SCIENCE & WILDLIFE

 Refuge for a dehorned white rhino at Care for Wild rhino orphanage (location undisclosed). © www.jacquesmarais.co.za/ SONY

-Rhinos may be in a worse state than South African government figures are willing to admit.
-With the planet’s biggest conservation meeting kicking off in August 2019, our last chance to save the species may be about to slip through our fingers.
+Rhinos may be in a worse state than the South African government is willing to admit.
+With the planet’s biggest conservation meeting kicking off in August 2019, our last-best chance to save the species may slip through our fingers.
 Read the full story

 First image of black hole marks ‘breakthrough for humanity’